 Some companies have internal collection policies in place.
 The policy may initiate the collection process after a debt is older than 60, 90, or 120 days.
 In most cases, the customer has not responded to previous attempts to collect the debt.
 Typically, a company should look out for three areas that should prompt them to begin collection on a bad debt.

-- Slow or no pay – Typically after the customer has been late for a significant amount of time, the business should begin additional internal collection activity.
+- Slow or no pay – Typically after the customer has been late for a significant amount of time, the business should begin collection on a bad debt with additional internal collection activity.

 - Broken payment arrangements – Usually, when a customer’s account is in a delinquent status, the company may make special payment arrangements to accommodate the customer’s specific situation.
 This normally includes lower payments with a longer period of time to pay off the debt.
 When the debtor does not maintain this arrangement, the business should begin additional internal alternatives to secure the debt.